 A sudden change in your dog's diet could lead to excess gas production.
-If you're planning to change for your pet's diet, you'll need to do so gradually.
-You also need to ensure you're feeding a high quality diet.
+If you're planning to change your pet's diet, you'll need to do so gradually.
+You also need to ensure you're feeding a high-quality diet.

 Using an elevated feeder also helps to slow eating and reduce the likelihood that your pet will be bloated after a meal.
 Feeding your pup smaller meals that are spread out throughout the day can help promote better digestion as well.